- How to Find a Mail-Forwarding Service for Sending US Credit Cards to Canada

 We feel that being aggressive in establishing your credit profile as best you can as early as you can is a superior and overlooked strategy.
 Follow what we’ve discussed above.
 Get multiple personal cards as fast as possible, even if it means also signing up for a secured card.

 If you can afford it, pay a bit extra to add another account type, be it a credit builder loan, or Extra.
 And if you really want to pay to play, consider buying an aged tradeline.
 Combining these tips can get you on your way to a good credit score in minimal time.

 We’d love to hear the experiences of any of our readers venturing into the US credit card game.
-How long did it take you to start churning more aggressively?
+How long did it take you to get additional credit cards in the United States?
 Have you used any of the above providers?
 Are you aware of any other ways to build credit history not mentioned here?
 Let us know in the comments!

 Latest posts by Reed Sutton (see all)

 - Two Card Trip: Aloha Hawaii - Sep 28, 2023

 - Review: Japan Airlines Business Class (787-9), San Francisco to Tokyo Narita and Back Again - Sep 25, 2023